Fibromyalgia | Mate tārūrū

 • Maintaining a regular pattern of activity and rest can reduce the peaks and troughs of fluctuating fatigue and pain.
 This means planning daily and weekly schedules.

-• An occupational therapist can help you adapt your daily routines.
+• A HIP or occupational therapist can help you adapt your daily routine.

 Reducing stress